Fort Ticonderoga’s Heroic Maze: A Corn Maze Adventure!

 The Heroic Maze is designed to be challenging, but still allows visitors to exit quickly if needed.
 The maze is divided into two phases so you can customize your experience:

 A short maze specially designed for our youngest visitors is a fun introduction to corn mazes.This maze has twists and turns but no dead ends.
 Recommended for children up to age four with adult supervision.

 "Engineer a Fort" Maze Quest

 Hidden in the maze are 8 stations each representing a component of an 18th-century fort.
 Players are given a Quest Card to collect a stamp from each station.
 It takes perseverance and skill to find all the objects.
 Great fun for all ages!

 Learn more about Field Trips & Groups

-The maze must close in the event of lightning or heavy rain creating slippery conditions in the field.
-Closures are posted on this website.
+- In the event of lightning or heavy rain creating slippery conditions in the field, the maze must close.

-Last entry to the maze is at 4:30 pm.
-Arrive early so you can relax and enjoy the adventure.
+- Last entry to the maze is at 4:30 pm.
+Arrive early so that you have plenty of time to enjoy the adventure!